AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 Now we want to repaint the cat's face.
 How do we do that?

 First, we need to obtain the mask for that area.
 This mask is derived from a grayscale image encoded in Base64.
-Below are some tools and code examples for obtaining the mask:
+Below are some example codes for obtaining the mask:

 Example code for obtaining the mask in Python:
 ```python